Education

 Educational outreach to the broader community increases the public’s awareness of carnivore conservation issues, including steps that individuals can take themselves to reduce threats to carnivores.
 (In Tasmania, for example, road kill is a significant cause of native carnivore mortality, and reminding drivers to slow down between dusk and dawn can prevent easily avoided devil or quoll deaths.)
 Carnivore Conservancy staff have presented seminars on carnivore conservation to a variety of audiences: primary and secondary schools, university departments, community groups, professional organisations, and academics and practitioners at relevant conferences.

-We don’t charge a speaker’s fee, but we do encourage organizations for which we present seminars to sponsor some sort of fundraising activity to support our work.
+We don’t charge a speaker’s fee, but we do encourage organisations for which we present seminars to sponsor some sort of fundraising activity to support our work.

 internships

 Internships are unpaid and can be as short as 10 days or as long as 6 months.
-Interns provide their own transportation to northwestern Tasmania and pay a modest daily charge for dormitory accommodation and basic meals.
+Interns provide their own transportation to north-western Tasmania and pay a modest charge for dormitory accommodation and basic meals.

 For more information, please see our Call for Internship Applicants.